 NH Healthy Families clinical and quality programs are based on evidence based preventive and clinical practice guidelines.
 NH Healthy Families adopts guidelines based on the health needs of the membership and opportunities for improvement identified as part of the Quality Improvement program.
 The Guidelines are based on valid and reliable clinical evidence formulated by nationally recognized organizations or government institutions as well as state-wide collaborative and/or a consensus of healthcare professionals in the applicable field.
 Clinical Practice Guidelines are reviewed annually and updated to reflect the current standard of care.
-Practice Guidelines may be reviewed and updated off-cycle when nationally recognized updates are published.
-All guidelines are reviewed and approved annually by NH Healthy Families' Quality Improvement Committee.
+Practice Guidelines are reviewed and approved annually by NH Healthy Families' Quality Improvement Committee.
 These guidelines are used for both preventive services as well as for the management of chronic diseases.
 NH Healthy Families providers are expected to follow these guidelines and adherence to the guidelines will be evaluated at least annually as part of the Quality Improvement Program.
 Following is a sample of the clinical practice guidelines adopted by NH Healthy Families.